History of mathematics: Indian

+Page from Lilavati, the first volume of Siddhānta Śiromaṇī.
+Use of the Pythagorean theorem in the corner.
+1650 edition.

 The earliest civilization on the Indian subcontinent is the Indus Valley civilization (mature second phase: 2600 to 1900 BC) that flourished in the Indus river basin.
 Their cities were laid out with geometric regularity, but no known mathematical documents survive from this civilization.

 The oldest extant mathematical records from India are the Sulba Sutras (dated variously between the 8th century BC and the 2nd century AD), appendices to religious texts which give simple rules for constructing altars of various shapes, such as squares, rectangles, parallelograms, and others.
 As with Egypt, the preoccupation with temple functions points to an origin of mathematics in religious ritual.
 The Sulba Sutras give methods for constructing a circle with approximately the same area as a given square, which imply several different approximations of the value of π.
-(Note: The approximate values for π are 4 x (13/15)^{2} (3.0044...), 25/8 (3.125), 900/289 (3.11418685...), 1156/361 (3.202216...), and 339/108 (3.1389)) In addition, they compute the square root of 2 to several decimal places, list Pythagorean triples, and give a statement of the Pythagorean theorem.
+(Note: The approximate values for π are 4 × (13/15)^{2} (3.0044...), 25/8 (3.125), 900/289 (3.11418685...), 1156/361 (3.202216...), and 339/108 (3.1389)) In addition, they compute the square root of 2 to several decimal places, list Pythagorean triples, and give a statement of the Pythagorean theorem.
 All of these results are present in Babylonian mathematics, indicating Mesopotamian influence.
 It is not known to what extent the Sulba Sutras influenced later Indian mathematicians.
 As in China, there is a lack of continuity in Indian mathematics; significant advances are separated by long periods of inactivity.

 Pāṇini (c.
 5th century BC) formulated the rules for Sanskrit grammar.
 His notation was similar to modern mathematical notation, and used metarules, transformations, and recursion.
 Pingala (roughly 3rd–1st centuries BC) in his treatise of prosody uses a device corresponding to a binary numeral system.
 His discussion of the combinatorics of meters corresponds to an elementary version of the binomial theorem.
 Pingala's work also contains the basic ideas of Fibonacci numbers (called mātrāmeru).

 The next significant mathematical documents from India after the Sulba Sutras are the Siddhantas, astronomical treatises from the 4th and 5th centuries AD (Gupta period) showing strong Hellenistic influence.
 They are significant in that they contain the first instance of trigonometric relations based on the half-chord, as is the case in modern trigonometry, rather than the full chord, as was the case in Ptolemaic trigonometry.
 Through a series of translation errors, the words "sine" and "cosine" derive from the Sanskrit "jiya" and "kojiya".